-Download the Fragger tool
+Get the Fragger tool from GitHub.

 The Fragger tool aids application testers in inducing inevitable-but-rare garbage collection events, such that they would occur on a regular and more frequent and reliable basis.
 Doing so allows the characterization of system behavior, such as response time envelope, within practical test cycle times.

-Fragger works on the simple basis of repeatedly generating large sets of objects of a given size, pruning each set down to a much smaller remaining live set, and increasing the object size between passes such that is becomes unlikely to fit in the areas freed up by objects released in a previous pass without some amount of compaction.
+Fragger works on the simple basis of repeatedly generating large sets of objects of a given size, pruning each set down to a much smaller remaining live set, and increasing the object size between passes such that it becomes unlikely to fit in the areas freed up by objects released in a previous pass without some amount of compaction.
 Fragger ages object sets before pruning them down in order to bypass potential artificial early compaction by young generation collectors.

 By the time enough passes are done such that the total allocated space roughly matches the heap size (although a much smaller percentage is actually alive), some level of compaction likely becomes inevitable.

-Fragger’s resource consumption is completely tunable, it will throttle itself to a tunable rate of allocation, and limit it’s heap footprint to configurable level.
+Fragger’s resource consumption is completely tunable, it will throttle itself to a tunable rate of allocation, and limit its heap footprint to configurable level.